SyedIbrahimHamza/Student-Grade-Manager/README.md

 # Student Grade Manager

 A simple terminal-based **Student Grade Manager** built with Python.
-The program provides a menu-driven interface to add students, view student records, search for students, and generate a basic class report.
+The program provides a menu-driven interface to add students, view student records, search for students, generate a basic class report, and delete student records.

 ## What It Does